RPA (Robotic Process Automation)

 - Advance implementation of the new process

-- Increase in size of the robotic workforce and staff will focus on customer service
+- An increase in the size of the robotic workforce and staff will focus on customer service

 - 24/7 monitoring